monstermuffin/mergerfs-cache-mover/README.md

 > [!NOTE]
 > If `INSTANCE_ID` is not set, the original behavior is maintained which will block all any additional instances from running.

-### Atomic Moves Implementation Details
+### Atomic File Moves
 Atomic file moves uses temporary filenames during the transfer process, similar to how rsync operates.
 This solves a race condition when using mergerfs with `func.getattr=newest`, where accessing files during a move can become unpredictable as both the source and incomplete destination file exist with the same name.

+Generally, this is how the project should have been implemented from the start and as such, is now the default behaviour.

 Files are copied to a temporary name (`.filename.ext.abc123`), verified, then atomically renamed to the final filename.
 This ensures applications always see either the complete old file or complete new file, never a partial transfer.
 Orphaned temp files from failed runs are automatically cleaned up on startup.

-**Crash Recovery:**
+#### Crash Recovery
-Intelligent cleanup runs on startup to handle interrupted moves:
+'Intelligent' cleanup runs on startup to handle interrupted moves:
 - If final destination exists: Removes deleted markers (move completed)
 - If final destination missing: Restores source files from deleted markers (move interrupted)
 - Orphaned temp files without markers are safely removed